Community Development Fellowship Program

 DONATE

-Since the program's launch in 2016, we've placed 13 students into Community Development Fellowships.
-We want to increase that number each year.
+Community Development Fellowships provide students with the chance to apply what they learn in class to benefit communities.
 You can help us make a big impact in our neighborhoods and create a new generation of Baltimore community development leaders with your support.
 DONATE NOW

 The Community Development Fellowship Program—housed in the Schaefer Center for Public Policy—gives dynamic, motivated students who have a strong interest in effecting positive change in urban areas the opportunity to strengthen their leadership skills and gain hands-on development experience.
 By matching students with organizations that directly support Baltimore neighborhoods, this grant-funded fellowship program aims to improve the city while cultivating the next generation of community development leaders.